The Bash Shell

 - Incorrect, since we cannot redirect to a command, we should use a

-(pipe) instead. - Incorrect, since
+|(pipe) instead. - Incorrect, since

-is interpreted as a file, not a range of line numbers. - Incorrect, since we need to sort the line counts before extracting the top three (otherwise we get them in whatever order
+1-3when passed toheadis interpreted as a file, not a range of line numbers. - Incorrect, since we need to sort the line counts before extracting the top three (otherwise we get them in whatever order

-) - Correct.
+wcgives them tohead) - Correct.

 Why does uniq only remove adjacent duplicates?